If you’re visiting Australia from the United Kingdom you may be eligible for medical care under Medicare while you’re here.

 Documents you need to show us

-If you’re a British citizen, you’ll need to show evidence of your current visa, and:
+If you’re a British citizen, you’ll need to show evidence of your current visa, and either:

 You may need to show at least 2 documents that prove you’re a British citizen or resident.

-If you’re not a British citizen, you’ll need to show your passport, evidence of your current visa, and:
+If you’re not a British citizen, you’ll need to show your passport, evidence of your current visa, and either: